perbellinioa/microsoft-graph-docs/api-reference/beta/api/educationassignment-list-submissions.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-List all the submissions associated with an [assignment](../resources/educationassignment.md).
+List all the [submissions](../resources/educationsubmission.md) associated with an [assignment](../resources/educationassignment.md).

-A teacher or an application with application permissions can get all the submissions, a student can only get submissions that they are associated with.
+A teacher or an application with application permissions can get all the **submissions**, a student can only get **submissions** that they are associated with.

-If the header `Prefer: include-unknown-enum-members` is provided, reassigned submissions retain the `reassigned` status.
+Provide the header `Prefer: include-unknown-enum-members` to properly list **submissions** with the `reassigned` status.
 For details, see the examples section.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).